 Bill’s exhibition The Refugee’s Gift

 at St Martin in the Fields in London’s Trafalgar Square showed refugees who have made a contribution to the United Kingdom.
 Bill’s portrait of photographer Elsbeth Juda

 , which was included in the exhibition, was chosen for the permanent collection at the National Portrait Gallery.
 His work includes portraits to celebrate 40 years of women at Brasenose College, Oxford

 and images for Christ's College Cambridge.
-Bill is currently working on a new exhibition Where I come from
+Bill's current exhibition Where I come from

-about BAME graduates and their families is now showing in London.
+, about BAME graduates and their families is now showing in London.
 One of the images, a portrait of actor Vanessa Babirye and her sister Vivian

 was shown throughout the UK in the exhibition Portrait of Britain